PL2003/ROS2/Setting_Env.md

 *Story:* Imagine baking a cake.
 The base cake (underlay) is store-bought, and your frosting and decorations (overlay) go on top.
 You must put the base first before adding the frosting.

-*Formal:* Ensures the base ROS 2 installation (underlay) is sourced first, then local workspaces (overlays).
-Overlays take precedence in package discovery.
+*Process:* The base workspace (ROS 2 installation) must be sourced first, then your custom workspace (overlay).
+The overlay takes priority for package discovery.

+*Syntax Explanation:*

+* `colcon build` → compiles your packages.
+* `--symlink-install` → allows editing source files without reinstalling.
+* `source ...` → activates underlay then overlay.

 ---